stylpen/WSS/README.md

 For every new WebSocket connection a TCP connection to the destination server is created and bound to the corresponding WebSocket connection.
 This results in a 1:1 mapping of WebSocket and TCP connections and ensures that the responses of the TCP server arrive at the original WebSocket client.

+The goal was initially to create a bridge that is content INsensitive and only routes the traffic from A to B.
+However, this approach is not ideal for MQTT as some JavaScript clients (including the reference implementation from Paho) can't handle multiple MQTT messages arriving at once in a WebSocket message (as they are sent in one TCP segemnt by the broker).
+In the mqtt branch of WSS is an (experimental (no error recovery capabilities yet)) version that reads the MQTT header and determins the length of the message.
+It uses that information to send exactly ONE mqtt message to the WebSocket client.

 It uses websocket++ (https://github.com/zaphoyd/websocketpp) and the Boost C++ Libraries (http://www.boost.org/).

 The Websocket Server was developed using the eclipse IDE.